 Once the business establishment and the trade mark are in place, a company has an extremely strong defence against unauthorised usage of their most valuable trading term or phrase.
 For more information about starting-up a business for the purposes of obtaining a related trade mark, get in touch with Coddan today.

-UK company start-up with the British trademark registration online: at Coddan Formations Agency, our advisors have many years of experience in forming various types of companies - one of the most important decisions that a new business needs to make relates to its trading name for official Companies House records.
+Company start-up with the British trademark registration online: at Coddan, our advisors have many years of experience in forming various types of companies - one of the most important decisions that a new business needs to make relates to its trading name for official Companies House records.
 Unfortunately, many new business owners believe that registering a company name automatically protects it against unauthorised usage/copying - some even believe that a registered name and a trademark are the same.
 As far as the law is concerned, there is a clear distinction between a name and a trade mark, and they will need to be handled separately.

 Our specialists at Coddan are able to deal with the formalities that are necessary for registering a trade mark.
 In the United Kingdom, trademarks are the responsibility of the Intellectual Property Office (IPO), and any application needs to be made directly to them.